Italian group LimaCorporate picks banks for IPO - sources

+Adds BNP Paribas as one of the global coordinators in second paragraph

-ROME, June 21 (Reuters) - Italian medical devices group LimaCorporate has picked Morgan Stanley, Goldman Sachs and Mediobanca as global coordinators for an initial public offering in Milan, two sources close to the matter said on Wednesday.
+ROME, June 21 (Reuters) - Italian medical devices group LimaCorporate has picked Morgan Stanley, Goldman Sachs, Mediobanca as global coordinators for an initial public offering in Milan, several sources close to the matter said on Wednesday.

+Two separate sources said French bank BNP Paribas was also one of the global coordinators for the IPO.

 Swedish private equity firm EQT EQTAB.ST bought the Italian group, which provides orthopaedic solutions to surgeons, from Ardian in 2016.